Uberspace/manual/source/mail-filter.rst

 Filtering mails
 ###############

 We filter incoming mails with `Rspamd <hhttps://rspamd.com>`_ which uses `multiple <https://rspamd.com/comparison.html>`_ filtering and statistical methods to generate a spam score, including (but not limited to) SPF, DMARC and DNS blacklists.
-The score is then added to the mail header.
+Mails with a score >= 15 get rejected.

 Configure spam filter
 =====================